 Plate Heat Exchanger Repair

 As with any other piece of plant or equipment, a heat exchanger needs regular maintenance to ensure optimum performance.
-Fortunately, PHE’s are generally easier to maintain than other types of heat exchanger, and problems tend to be easier to identify.
+Fortunately, Plate Heat Exchangers are generally easier to maintain than other types of heat exchanger, and problems tend to be easier to identify.
 Planned maintenance is essential, and should be carried out at six-month intervals, even if the PHE appears to be functioning normally.

 Without regular planned maintenance, a PHE’s efficiency will reduce over time due to fouling.
 As deposits build up in the grooves of a plate, the heat transfer capacity of that plate diminishes.
 The more fouling there is on a plate, the more the performance will reduce, and therefore, early detection is needed in order to avoid extended downtime and excessive remedial costs.